sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_7.rst

 well in this task.
 Well, there is a thing called the “Pygmalion effect”, where if you expect great things of people they will tend to rise to the occasion.
 But if you expect them to fail then they will do that too.
-In other words, the expectations become a self-fulfilling prophesy.
+In other words, the expectations become a self-fulfilling prophecy.

 Demand characteristics and reactivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~